Free Case Evaluation

 At Levine & Blit, our NYC severance agreement lawyers are recognized industry leaders in employment law, and we represent employees exclusively.
 We have successfully negotiated severance pay packages worth millions of dollars on behalf of executives, professionals, and high-profile individuals facing job transitions.

 We understand the emotional, financial, and legal pressure that can accompany the end of an employment relationship, especially when you are presented with a legally complex document that could impact your career and future earning power.
-With the recent enactment of the No Severance Ultimatums Act, the legal terrain has shifted in your favor, but that only helps if you have strong legal representation to assert your rights.
+With the proposed No Severance Ultimatums Act, the legal landscape could shift in your favor, but that advantage only matters if you have strong legal representation to assert your rights.

 Here’s how our New York employment lawyers can help you: